elenasacristan/treebooks/README.md

 #### django tests

 I have run tests for the models, forms and views in all apps where applicable.
-I have tried to automate the test for as much code as possible but I didn't reached the 100% coverage because in some cases the tests were really complicated and in these cases I have choosen to test manually.
+I have tried to automate the test for as much code as possible but I didn't reach the 100% coverage because in some cases the tests were quite complicated and in these cases I have chosen to test manually.
 See the coverage reports for each app below.

 ##### accounts coverage report